“Promises not enough” as man is denied bail in Gympie Court

-Defence lawyer Chris Anderson’s submission was that Mr Pearce be released on bail, as he was willing to comply with a curfew, wear an ankle monitor and seek professional mental help for drug, alcohol and anger management.
+Defence lawyer Chris Anderson's submission was that his client be released on bail, as he was willing to comply with a curfew, wear an ankle monitor and seek professional mental help for drug, alcohol and anger management.

-Mr Callaghan said it was on the defendant’s to prove he was not a risk for reoffending or interfering with witnesses, which he had not done, and said he displayed controlling behaviour.
+Mr Callaghan said it was on the defendant to prove he was not a risk for reoffending or interfering with witnesses, which he had not done, and said he displayed controlling behaviour.

 He said the defendant's "promises" were "simply not enough, nor was wearing an ankle (monitor)" and denied him bail, adjourning the case until July.